GregValiant/GV-PostProcessors/README.md

 -----------------------------------------------------------------------------
 Here is a list of the post-processors and a brief description of what they do.
+Most of these provide tweaks to a gcode.
+Some are my own ideas and others are ideas from posters on various forums.
+Then it becomes "I wonder if I can do that...".

 AAA Post Process ReadMe.py:
 	When loaded into Cura it will immedeately open the PDF file of the same name.
 The PDF has descriptions of all the Cura post processors.
 Maintaining it is difficult but I do update it from time to time.
 There doesn't seem to be mistakes in it, but there might be new post-processors missing.